 One advantage of the RTO is its low operating cost.
 Vertical beds of ceramic media alternately store and release heat or energy to elevate the process air temperature.
 Since RTOs have such high heat recovery, the process air can be heated to a value very close to the combustion chamber set-point temperature.
 Heat released from VOC oxidation further elevates the process air temperature to the point where the RTO is self-sustaining with no auxiliary fuel usage.
 The use of supplemental fuel injection (SFI) also reduces the point of self-sustained operation to a lower process inlet concentration.
 Operation with SFI minimizes combustion air introduction into the chamber, which further reduces operating fuel usage.

-Many integrated concentrator/oxidizer systems employ the excess heat from the oxidizer as a source of desorption energy at the concentrator wheel.
+Many integrated VOC emissions concentrator/oxidizer systems employ the excess heat from the oxidizer as a source of desorption energy at the concentrator wheel.
 Since the RTO can be so fuel efficient, the oxidizer outlet temperature is low, limiting the use of heat recovery from the oxidizer.
 Because the RTO was an existing unit and the customer wanted to maintain high energy efficiency, a dedicated heat source was installed to desorb the VOCs from the concentrator wheel.

 The RTO used at this facility was an existing unit that experienced several operating problems.
-To minimize overall cost of the emission control for the paint system, Anguil provided mechanical and electrical modifications to allow its integration with the concentrator.
+To minimize the overall cost of the emission control for the paint system, Anguil provided mechanical and electrical modifications to allow its integration with the concentrator.
 The resulting benefits of the concentrator/RTO integration included:

 - Additional process flow capacity: low concentrator desorption flow allowed for additional process lines to be integrated with existing RTO

 - Automated and integrated control system design: including compliance with insurance/safety requirements and remote telemetry for easy system monitoring